MTG/DeepConvSep/README.md

 -RWC: train with the pieces synthesized using the samples in <a href="https://staff.aist.go.jp/m.goto/RWC-MDB/">RWC instrument sound dataset</a>.

-The code to for feature computation and training the network can be found in "examples/bach10" folder.
+The code for feature computation and training the network can be found in "examples/bach10" folder.

 # Score-informed separation of classical music mixtures with Bach10 dataset
 We separate bassoon,clarinet,saxophone,violing using <a href="http://music.cs.northwestern.edu/data/Bach10.html">Bach10 dataset</a>, which comprises 10 Bach chorales and the associated score.